matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 _Muri_ (無理), meaning "overburden" or "unreasonable load", is the root cause.
 In manufacturing, _Muri_ was a physical strain.
 In software, it is the invisible pressure we place on the two load-bearing parts of any technology organisation: the people who change the system and the system they are forced to change.

 _Muri_ isn’t dramatic, it's not loud and it doesn't announce itself with outages. _Muri_ accumulates slowly and becomes the norm.
-And because of that, it's the most dangerous of the three.
+And because of that, it's the most dangerous of the three Lean forces.

 There's a well-known paper called [Boiling Frogs](https://github.com/gchq/BoilingFrogs/blob/master/GCHQ_Boiling_Frogs.pdf) by GCHQ that describes how organisations degrade not through a single catastrophic mistake, but through a gradual series of tiny concessions.
 A workaround here, an exception there, a deadline accepted "just this once".
 The water warms, degree by degree, and no one jumps out.
 They acclimatise, adapt and cope.